Stand up for the facts!

 For that measure, we consulted federal Bureau of Labor Statistics data for inflation-adjusted output for all manufacturing workers.
 This statistic, calculated quarterly, compares how much higher or lower output was in a given quarter compared with the same quarter in the previous year.

 By this metric, manufacturing output reached an 11-year peak in 2018’s third quarter, which came during Trump’s presidency.
 There was growth in the next quarter, but it slowed.
-Then, in the first quarter of 2019, the year-over-year change turned negative, partly because of a trade war with China, and it remained negative in each of the four succeeding quarters.
+Then, in 2019’s first quarter, the year-over-year change turned negative, partly because of a trade war with China, and it remained negative in each of the four succeeding quarters.

 In other words, manufacturing output was declining for more than a year — then the pandemic hit.